ECBSU/genomics-scripts/Slurm_chain_scripts/Binning/README.md

 The bins in this folder make for a good entry point for further analyses, as they will be of good quality and of known taxonomy.
 However, note that this is not a perfect way to get ideal bins, and might omit workable bins.

 ## Notes
-+ This pipeline is poorly suited for eukaryotes, as most used tools are not desgined for them.
++ This pipeline is poorly suited for eukaryotes, as most used tools are not designed for them.
 + Both assembly and binning are computationally intense analyses.
 Expect this pipeline to take several days for larger fastqs.
 + For ease of use, most tool settings are hardcoded, but after downloading, these scripts can be changed freely in their relevant scripts if you have slightly different use cases.